cardano-foundation/cf-ledger-sync/doc/schema.md

 ### `address_tx_amount`

-A table for tracking and analyzing transactions at specific addresses.
+A table for the change in the balance of an address at a specific transaction.

 * Primary Id: {`address`, `unit`, `tx_hash`}